HackerSpace-PESU/pesu-for-dummies/index.md

 Also, the guide is a work in progress, so there will be more things added.
 Stay tuned!

 !!!warning Disclaimer
 Stuff in this guide is what our batch (2026 batch) had in first year.
 Things might change for you batch, for example, the number of ISAs.
+!!!
 ***
 ***

-**TABLE OF CONTENTS**
+## TABLE OF CONTENTS
 + [The Campuses](#the-campuses)
 + [The Big Shots](#the-big-shots)
 + [General Stuff](#general-stuff)